EAGE-Annual-Hackathon/SeismicProcAgent-linux/README.md

 # SeismicProcAgent-linux
 The open source basic demo for seismic data process AI agent using MCP and LLMs.
 Suitable for running on Linux servers (command line interaction), or private deployment.
+Built in the Hackathon hosted at the EAGE Annual 2025 in Toulouse, France.

 ## Quick Start
 ### Environment Requirements